Post-traumatic stress disorder

 During talk therapy, you may also learn ways to relax, especially when you start to have flashbacks.

 Your provider may suggest that you take medicines.
 They can help ease your depression or anxiety.
 They can also help you sleep better.
 Medicines need time to work.
-Do not stop taking them or change the amount (dosage) you take without talking to your provider.
+DO NOT stop taking them or change the amount (dosage) you take without talking to your provider.
 Ask your provider about possible side effects and what to do if you experience them.

 Support groups, whose members are people who have similar experiences with PTSD, can be helpful.
 Ask your provider about groups in your area.